French Advanced Three (FLF3730)

 - 7. Practice self-study, further reading on class material individually and autonomously and relate to the foreign culture

-- 8. Make presentations on a range of concrete and abstract subjects and explain/defend his/her view point in debate as well as prove his/her point in disagreement expressing himself/herself confidently, very fluently and accurately, differentiating finer shades of meaning in more complex situations
+- 8. Make presentations on a range of concrete and abstract subjects and explain/defend your viewpoint in debate as well as prove your point in disagreement expressing yourself confidently, very fluently and accurately, differentiating finer shades of meaning in more complex situations

 The module provides a systematic approach to acquiring proficient grammar structures in a communicative context and in accordance with the skills of listening, speaking, reading and writing.

-The main grammar covers remedial revision/consolidation of some fossilized grammar inaccuracies as required.
+- The main grammar covers remedial revision/consolidation of some fossilised grammar inaccuracies as required.

-Teaching methods are based on interactive language development tasks, such as pair / group work/ class debate, and include the study of several longer texts to compare, contrast and question topical ideas with listening & reading comprehension exercises and oral development work.
+Teaching methods are based on interactive language development tasks, such as pair/group work/class debate, and include the study of several longer texts to compare, contrast and question topical ideas with listening and reading comprehension exercises and oral development work.

 You will be expected to spend time studying outside the class and we provide guidance, facilities and materials to help you develop your expertise as a proficient language learner.